zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec17.md

 DS17_CDNSKEY_IS_NON_SEP              | NOTIFY  | CDNSKEY record has the SEP bit (bit 15) unset.
 DS17_CDNSKEY_IS_NON_ZONE             | ERROR   | CDNSKEY record has the zone bit (bit 7) unset.
 DS17_CDNSKEY_MATCHES_NO_DNSKEY       | WARNING | CDNSKEY record does not match any DNSKEY in DNSKEY RRset.
+DS17_CDNSKEY_NOT_SIGNED_BY_CDNSKEY   | NOTIFY  | CDNSKEY RRset is signed but not by the key that the CDNSKEY record points to.
 DS17_CDNSKEY_SIGNED_BY_UNKNOWN_DNSKEY| ERROR   | CDNSKEY RRset is signed but not by a key in DNSKEY RRset.
 DS17_CDNSKEY_UNSIGNED                | ERROR   | CDNSKEY RRset is not signed.
 DS17_CDNSKEY_WITHOUT_DNSKEY          | ERROR   | CDNSKEY RRset exists, but there is no DNSKEY RRset.